Reunion Arena: Notable dignitaries

 Reunion Arena was long a hot stop for politicians campaigning in Dallas.

 President Ronald Reagan spoke at Reunion Arena at a prayer breakfast of an estimated 10,000 people on Aug.
 23, 1984, during the Republican National Convention.
-That night, he accepted the nomination for a second term at the Dallas Convention Center.
+That night, he accepted the nomination for a second term there.

 Reunion Arena was the final campaign stop for Ross Perot, the Dallas billionaire, in his 1992 independent run for president.
 He drew about 5,000 people.

 In 1994, U.S. President Bill Clinton visited the arena to watch the University of Arkansas basketball team play in the NCAA tournament.

 President George W. Bush headlined a campaign rally before 13,000 on behalf of Gov. Rick Perry on Nov.
 6, 2006.

 Barack Obama filled the arena to capacity of 17,000 at a presidential campaign rally on February 20, 2008, with many others turned away by the fire department.
 It was one of the last events at the venue before it was razed.